 Reasons to Recognize Parent-Child Privilege

-Many attorneys have proposed enacting a statutory parent-child communication privilege by Congress and state legislatures to promote and protect the important family values of trust and open communication between parents and their children.
+Many attorneys have proposed enacting a statutory parent-child communication privilege by Congress and state legislatures to promote and protect the important family values of open communication between parents and their children.
 Children often turn to their parents for help during difficult situations.
 Protecting the parent-child relationship would ensure that children can continue to confide in their parents without them fearing their confessions will be used against them.